Relational constructivism: Theory of power

-The systems term in relational constructivism
+Systems

 It is central to relational constructivism that social conditions cannot be recognized as allegedly objective, but are described from an observer position in social relationships on the basis of determined criteria.
 In this sense, for example, power is not seen as objectively recognizable, but as a relational phenomenon.
 Its description depends on the observers point of view.

 As with Weber, the definition of instructive power and destructive power focuses on the "opportunity within a social relation to put through one's own will, also against reluctance".
 Here, the category of power is not conceived as a per se existing but rather as a social phenomenon.
 In this respect, the terms instructive power and destructive power do not describe any observer-independent, existing units that a person has or attributes that are inherent in a person, but rather assertion potential in social relations.

 The same applies to the relational-constructivist understanding of lifeworlds and living conditions: Although a person's living conditions seem to be much more accessible than a person's lifeworld by observation, both categories are always subject to the ever differing perspective of an observer.
 Nevertheless, it remains easier to describe life conditions than lifeworlds.
 While living conditions actually can be observed, statements about lifeworlds always refer to speculated cognitive constructs that cannot be accessed by observation.

 For Kraus, it is important that systems cannot be defined as independent from an observer.
 This is the reason he names criteria allowing distinction between a system and its surrounding environment:

 A system is a set of elements, which are determined as cohesive from an observer's perspective.
 Their relations to each other differ quantitatively and/or qualitatively from those to other entities.
 These observed differences allow to constitute a system border, distinguishing the system from its environment.

 He concludes that it depends on these criteria and the observations made by the observing persons, whether systems can be identified or not.